markmoxon/aviator-source-code-bbc-micro/README.md

 ### Windows

-For Windows users, there is a batch file called `make.bat` to which you can pass one of the build targets above.
+For Windows users, there is a batch file called `make.bat` that builds the project.
 Before this will work, you should edit the batch file and change the values of the `BEEBASM` and `PYTHON` variables to point to the locations of your `beebasm.exe` and `python.exe` executables.
 You also need to change directory to the repository folder (i.e. the same folder as `make.bat`).

 All being well, entering the following into a command window: